bebopjmm/starfinder-campaigns/deadSuns/Team/tamai.md

   - Forming or dismissing a solar weapon is a move action that takes the same amount of effort as drawing or sheathing a weapon (and can be combined with a move as a single move action or used with the Quick Draw feat).
   - solar weapon is automatically dismissed if it ever leaves your hand.
   - No other creature or effect can affect your solar manifestation in any way, including disarming or sundering it.
-- **Stellar Mode**: As long as you have 1 or 2 attunement points in a mode, you are attuned to that mode.
-Once you reach 3 attunement points in a mode, you become fully attuned to that mode.
+- **Stellar Mode**: Stellar mode can only be activated and remain active when Tamai is in combat facing a significant enemy.
-	- **Graviton Mode**: When you enter graviton mode, you gain 1 graviton attunement point and become graviton-attuned.
-Some of your stellar revelations are graviton powers and get stronger if you’re graviton-attuned.
-While graviton-attuned, you gain a +1 insight bonus to Reflex saves.
+	- **Graviton Mode**: Upon entering graviton mode, Tamai gains 1 graviton attunement point and becomes graviton-attuned, 3 points for fully attuned.
+Some of his stellar revelations are graviton powers and get stronger when he's graviton-attuned.
+    - +1 insight bonus to Reflex saves.
-	- **Photon Mode**: When you enter photon mode, you gain 1 photon attunement point and become photon-attuned.
-Some of your stellar revelations are photon powers and get stronger if you’re photon-attuned.
-While photon-attuned, you gain a +1 insight bonus to damage rolls (including damage rolls for your stellar powers).
+	- **Photon Mode**: Upon entering photon mode, Tamai gain 1 photon attunement point and become photon-attuned, 3 points for fully attuned.
+Some of his stellar revelations are photon powers and get stronger when he's photon-attuned.
+    - +1 insight bonus to damage rolls (including damage rolls for your stellar powers).
-	- **Unattuned**: While unattuned, you gain no attunement points and you are neither photon-attuned nor graviton-attuned.
-You lose all attunement points you’ve accrued so far and gain no benefits while unattuned.
+	- **Unattuned**: While unattuned, Tamai gains no attunement points and he is neither photon-attuned nor graviton-attuned.
+He loses all attunement points accrued so far and gains no benefits while unattuned.
 - **Stellar Revelation**:
 	- **Black Hole**: When you’re fully graviton-attuned, as a standard action, you can pull any number of creatures within 20 feet of you closer.
 You choose which creatures are affected and which ones aren’t.
 Each target must succeed at a **DC13 Fortitude** save or be pulled 10 feet toward you.
 The range of this revelation and the distance pulled increase by 5 feet at 5th level and every 4 levels thereafter.
 Solid objects do not block this ability, but any creature that runs into a solid object ceases moving closer to you.
 Creatures moved by this ability do not provoke attacks of opportunity from this movement.
 		- After you use this revelation, you immediately become unattuned.
 		- Black hole functions as a zenith revelation for the purposes of abilities that reference them.
-	- **Supernova (2d6)**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
+	- **Supernova (3d6)**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
 A creature that succeeds at a **DC13 Reflex** save takes half damage.
 		- After you use this revelation, you immediately become unattuned.
 		- Supernova functions as a zenith revelation for the purposes of abilities that reference them.
   - **Dark Matter (DR 1/-)**: As a move action, Tamai can draw on the properties of dark matter to increase your density, allowing you to resist physical damage.
 This benefit lasts for 1 round or until you leave graviton mode.